Austin bombing suspect's uncle says he was smart, kind

-A 23-year-old suspected of planting the deadly bombs that terrorized Austin for three weeks was described Wednesday by his uncle as a smart and kind "computer geek" and a friend said he was an assertive person who would end up being "kind of dominant and intimidating in conversation."
+A 23-year-old suspected of planting deadly bombs that struck fear across Austin was described Wednesday by his uncle as a smart and kind "computer geek" and a friend said he was an assertive person who would end up being "kind of dominant and intimidating in conversation."

 Neither had any idea what might have motivated Mark Anthony Conditt, who authorities say died after detonating a bomb in his sport utility vehicle as officers moved in for an arrest near Austin.
 The attacks in the Texas capital and suburban San Antonio killed two people and wounded four others.